rishibhutada/HelloFresh-Assignemnt/README.md

 *prepTime
 *description

-- Out of the above mentioned columns only four columns namely **name,ingredients,prepTime and cookTime** are important to us.
+- Out of the above mentioned columns only four columns namely **name, ingredients ,prepTime and cookTime** are important to us.
 So we will drop other columns initially and select only the required columns
 - *prepTime* and *cookTime* are not in desired format, so we need to convert them using an UDF. eg. We need to convert given prep time as 'PT50M' to 50 so that we can perform mathematical operations over it.
 - *ingredients* contains a long description of different ingredients with their respective quantity separated by '\n'.
 We just need to check if in the list of ingredients, if beef is there or not.
 We will filter only those columns who pass this check.